JonaBenja/appliedtm/README.md

 This repository will contain all code and files used to train a negation detection classifier.
 The project is executed by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl.

+### Annotations
+10 articles about vaccination that were retrieved from a larger batch of articles.

 `annotations` this folder contains the annotations made by the 4 contributing authors on the following files:

 * `dc-gov_20170703T010627.txt`